 The POWs were still receiving three meals – which were measured down with a sardine tin – a day and received one water buffalo a week but they were being worked harder and longer.
 At times, after the POWs had slaughtered the water buffalo and had it ready to cook, the Japanese made them bury it.
 Trees at the experimental farm were loaded with bananas, oranges, and other fruits that fell to the ground and rotted since the POWs were not allowed to eat them.

 At first, the work details were not guarded.
 The POWs plowed, planted, and harvested the crops.
 The sick POWs made baskets.
 In April 1943, the POWs working conditions varied.
 Those working in the rice fields received the worst treatment.
-They were beaten for not meeting quotas, misunderstandings between the POWs and guards, and a translator who could not be trusted to tell the truth.
+They were beaten for not meeting quotas, misunderstandings between the POWs and guards, and because the translator could not be trusted to tell the truth.
 It was on September 5, 1943, while he was at Davao, that his step-mother received word that he was alive.
 This was the first news that she had about him.